Nososticta taracumbi

 commonly known as a Melville Island threadtail.

 It is endemic to Melville Island, Northern Territory, where it inhabits streams.

 Nososticta taracumbi is a small, slender damselfly, coloured black with bright blue and white markings in the male, and ochre-like colouring in the female.

 Wings have a brown-yellowish tinge.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+The species name taracumbi is named for Taracumbi Falls on Melville Island in the Northern Territory, where the original specimens of this species were collected.